Huhngoku/ADVOCATE/doc/Analysis.md

 }
 ~~~~~~~~~

+### Analysis scenario: "Close on closed channel"
+A close on a closed channel will cause the program to panic.
+For this reason
+it would be interesting to detect potential close on closed channels.
+Unfortunately this is only partially possible.
+We only use the recorded trace
+to detect potential problems.
+For a close on a closed channel, we need to record
+both close operations.
+This will directly result in a panic of the program,
+and is therefore detectable without the help of the analyzer.
+For completeness
+we want to show the problem anyways.
+For this, we record each close event.
+When
+a new close event is processed, we check if the channel was already closed before.
+If this is the case, we show a warning.

 ### Analysis scenario: "Concurrent Receive"
 Having multiple potentially concurrent receives on the same channel can cause
 nondeterministic behavior, which is rarely desired.
 We therefor want to detect